cksystemsteaching/selfie/assignments/introductory-assignments.md

 [Assembly](https://en.wikipedia.org/wiki/Assembly_language): A low-level programming language for a computer, or another programmable device, in which there is a very strong (generally one-to-one) correspondence between the language and the architecture's machine code instructions.

-The part of selfie that generates assembly is called a *disassembler*.
+The part of selfie that generates assembly is called a disassembler.

 [Disassembler](https://en.wikipedia.org/wiki/Disassembler) A computer program that translates machine language into assembly language - the inverse operation to that of an assembler.